dmcarte51/dog-grooming-api/README.md

 I created this API as part of my partner's plan to create a home dog grooming business.
-The project
-(in its current state) consists of a ReactJS UI/UX with API endpoints from this API.
+The project consists of a ReactJS UI/UX with endpoints from this API.
 ---
 ### Dependencies: